jconorgrogan/Informational-Constructivism/FoundationalPillars.md

 # Foundational Pillars of Informational Constructivism

-**Version:** 1.0
+**Version:** 1.1
-**Status:** Core Foundational Document

 ## 1. Introduction

 Informational Constructivism (IC) is a theoretical framework aiming to derive the fundamental structures of reality from first principles of information processing under resource constraints.
 A significant milestone has been reached where key foundational theorems of IC are considered formally established *within its specific axiomatic framework*.
 These theorems provide a robust and internally consistent "locked slice" upon which further theoretical development and derivations (such as those targeting Quantum Mechanics, General Relativity, and fundamental physical constants) can securely build.

-This document elaborates on these foundational pillars:
+This document elaborates on these foundational pillars and their logical interdependencies:

 1.  **The Δ-Factorisation Theorem:** Establishing a unique, minimal basis for all IC operations.
 2.  **The Uniqueness of the Linear SUR Cost Functional (L = K + λE):** Defining the fundamental trade-off in resource-constrained information processing.
 3.  **The Equivalence of Ledger Stability and the Riemann Hypothesis:** Linking the stability of finite-ledger information processing systems to deep structures in number theory.

-Understanding these pillars is crucial for grasping the core logic, internal consistency, and predictive power of IC.
+Understanding these pillars and their precise logical connections is crucial for grasping the core logic, internal consistency, and predictive power of IC.

 ## 2. The Δ-Factorisation Theorem

-*   **Core Document:** `Foundation/deltafactorization.md`
+*   **Core Document:** `01_Core_Axioms_and_Operators/IC_Delta_Factorisation.md`
 *   **Theorem Statement (Informal):** Every admissible operation within IC can be uniquely decomposed into a canonical sequence involving at most one application each of the three primitive operators: `Δ_gen` (generation of novelty), `Δ_proj` (projection/compression to memory), and `Δ_self` (self-reference/internal model update), in a specific order.
 *   **Formal Statement:** Every admissible IC operation `f` factors uniquely as `f = Δ_gen^g ∘ Δ_proj^p ∘ Δ_self^s`, where `g,p,s ∈ {0,1}`.